stegiopast/ClearFinder/README.md

 │
 │
 └───C0XxmlFiles
     |  cells_C0X.xml

 ```

-The ouput xml files can be opened in napari after the plugin installation.
+The output xml files can be opened in napari after the plugin installation.
 Click File -> Open File(s) -> *.xml